supercamel/SpinoDB/README.md

 To query the field of a sub object, the following syntax can be used

     { steamProfile.steamId: "7656112598325978325" }

+### Projections

+Projections can be used to retrieve only selected fields of a document.
+Projections can only be applied to cursors.
+The projection is a JSON string that has the document fields to return as keys.
+The values must be 1.

+Example

+    var cursor = collection.find("{score: {$gt: 20}}").setProjection("{\"name\": 1}");

+This will create a cursor that return documents that only contain the names of players with a score greater than 20.

+Projections are a white-list only.
+If a projection is applied, only the fields set to 1 in the projection JSON string will be retrieved from the document.
+Fields of sub-objects can be selected like this

+    '{ "subobject": { "field": 1 }}'

+### Limits

+A limit can be set on the number of documents that a cursor can return.

+Example
+    var cursor = collection.find("{ score: {$gt: 20}}").setLimit(10);

+Projections and limits can be chained together like this

+    var cursor = collection.find("<query>").setProjection("<projection>").setLimit(10);

 ### _id Field